 No. If your login is associated with a free license and you purchase (or become a Licensed End User on a paid license) a paid license, your free license and associated messages are no longer available.

 The paid license options offer the ability to send and process more data on ThingSpeak.
+The paid license options also offer the ability to have more channels on ThingSpeak, which allows you to connect more devices to ThingSpeak.
 They offer reduced message update interval limit of one second, allowing you to send data to ThingSpeak more frequently (the free option limit is 15 seconds).
 The academic and standard paid options also offer technical support, and a longer timeout for MATLAB calculations.
 In addition, the Standard license option offers the ability build commercial projects with ThingSpeak.

 Yes.
 You can purchase additional units at any time.